IDAES/idaes-pse/docs/configuration.rst

 Windows
 ~~~~~~~

-On windows the global configuration file is located at
+On Windows the global configuration file is located at
 ``%LOCALAPPDATA%\idaes\idaes.conf``.

 UNIX-Like